-12 Best Movies About Sex Addiction You Must See
+13 Best Movies About Sex Addiction You Must See

 Sex, in one form or another, has always been an integral part of movies.
-Although, usually, sex is shown as an extension of romance, rarely movies are made “about” sex.
+Although, usually, sex is shown as an extension of romance, movies are rarely made “about” sex.
 So, when filmmakers choose to make a film about sex, it more often than not deals with some form of sexual affliction.
 Among them, it seems like nymphomania is the one that’s most commonly addressed.
 The following movies center on the issue of sex addiction, exploring the subject from different angles while delivering compelling stories to the audience.

-12. Diary of a Sex Addict (2001)
+13. Diary of a Sex Addict (2001)

 Directed by Joseph Brutsman, ‘Diary of a Sex Addict’ stars Michael Des Barres, Rosanna Arquette, and Nastassja Kinski, among others.
 The movie revolves around a middle-aged family man named Sammy Horn, who has a happily married life with his wife and son.
 However, his sex addiction is what brings about a different personality in him.
 Whether psychiatrist Dr. Jane Bordeaux is able to help him come out of this addiction is what we find out in the movie.
 You can stream ‘Diary of a Sex Addict’ here.

-11. Choke (2008)
+12. Choke (2008)

 Directed by Clark Gregg, ‘Choke’ is a dark comedy that tells the story of sex addict Victor Mancini (Sam Rockwell), who cons people at restaurants by choking to take money from those who help him to support his hospitalized mother (Anjelica Huston).
 A series of weird events follow that shape-shift from satire to comedy, making this adaptation of Chuck Palahniuk’s 2001 novel of the same name an entertaining watch.
 You can stream it here.

-10. Thanks For Sharing (2012)
+11. Thanks For Sharing (2012)

 ‘Thanks For Sharing’ is not precisely a sex movie.
 It is the story of three disparate characters who are learning to face a challenging and often confusing world as they struggle together against a familiar demon: sex addiction.
 Even though the film is a romantic comedy, the shadow of the characters’ past — of sex addiction — looms large throughout.
 Overall, a great one-time watch.

 ‘Thanks for Sharing’ deserves to be mentioned and appreciated for the bold choices it makes.
 One of the most significant issues with the film is its struggle to balance the dramatic and comedic elements, resulting in its not having a distinctive tone.
-The performances, however, are quite good.
+The performances, however, are pretty good.
 Both Mark Ruffalo and Gwyneth Paltrow are impressive, and they try their best to mask the inherent flaws of the film.
 You may watch it here.

 9. Don Jon (2013)

 A womanizing bartender (Joseph Gordon-Levitt) is addicted to online porn and masturbation.
 He meets a gorgeous woman (Scarlett Johansson) who forces him to think for the first time about building a real relationship.
-Ultimately, it is a distraught woman (Julianne Moore) he meets at a night class who teaches him that real love and sexual satisfaction come from a truly mutually caring relationship.
+Ultimately, it is a distraught woman (Julianne Moore) he meets at a night class, which teaches him that real love and sexual satisfaction come from a truly mutually caring relationship.
 It is a respectful directorial debut from Joseph Gordon-Levitt that is surely worth your time.
 Feel free to check it out here.

 8. Looking for Mr. Goodbar (1977)